Celebrate 20 Years of BringFido! $20 off a $250+ pay-now hotel rate with promo code PAWTY

 “Excuse me.
 Can you please toss this ball for me?”
 Photo by @donatello.cavalier

 No trip to Miami Beach with Fido would be complete without visiting the bark park at Haulover Beach Park.
 Let your pup run leash free in one of the two size-divided areas.
 Each side includes drinking fountains for humans and canines as well as shade trees, picnic tables and convenient waste bag dispensers.
 The seaside location provides easy access to the dog-friendly beach.
-The bark park is open daily from 7 a.m. to sunset, and dogs are welcome on the beach from 8 a.m. to 4 p.m.
-Admission is free, but there is a $2 fee to park.
+The bark park is open daily from sunrise to sunset, and dogs are welcome on the beach during Dogs on the Dunes, which takes place on Wednesdays, Saturdays and Sundays from 8 a.m. to 3 p.m.
+Admission is free, but there is a small fee to park.

 Corpus Christi, TX